 Property, plant and equipment are recorded at cost, less accumulated depreciation.
 Depreciation for financial reporting purposes is provided using the straight-line method over the estimated useful lives of the assets.
 Accelerated depreciation methods are used for income tax reporting purposes.
 Estimated useful lives range from 20 to 30 years for buildings and improvements and 5 to 10 years for machinery and equipment, furniture and fixtures, and software costs.
 Expenditures for routine maintenance and repairs are charged to expense as incurred.
 Internal labor is used in certain capital projects.
-Gains and losses on disposals of property, plant and equipment are recorded as other expense (income) in the consolidated statements of income.
+Fully depreciated assets are retained in property, plant and equipment and accumulated depreciation are removed from service.
+When assets are retired or otherwise disposed of, the related costs and accumulated depreciation are removed from the consolidated balance sheets and any resulting gain or loss from disposition is recorded as other (income) expense, net in the consolidated statements of income in the period realized.

-Property, plant and equipment at December 31, 2017 and 2016 consisted of the following:
+Property, plant and equipment at December 31, 2018 and 2017 consisted of the following:

-2017 2016
+2018

-Land and improvements \$ 11,333 \$ 10,027
+Land and improvements \$ 11,807 \$ 11,333

-Buildings and improvements 66,826 57,697
+Buildings and improvements 68,717 66,826

-Machinery and equipment 44,161 34,984
+Machinery and equipment 43,961 44,161

-Furniture and fixtures 10,227 9,243
+Furniture and fixtures 7,786 10,227

-Software costs 10,345 10,281
+Software costs 5,695 10,345

-142,892 122,232
+137,966 142,892

-Less accumulated depreciation (65,264) (62,619)
+Less accumulated depreciation (55,116) (65,264)

-\$ 77,628 \$ 59,613
+\$ 82,850 \$ 77,628

-The Company recognized \$6,147, \$4,828 and \$4,317 in depreciation expense in 2017, 2016 and 2015, respectively.
+The Company recognized \$7,745, \$6,147 and \$4,828 in depreciation expense in 2018, 2017 and 2016, respectively.